Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

 \section{Nonparametric Examples}

-We begin with case studies that illustrate how one might build (A) test martingales for composite nonparametric $\cP$ despite there being no common reference measure, (B) test supermartingales for $\cP$ when no test martingales exist, (C) e-processes for $\cP$ when no test supermartingales exist, and (D) confidence sequences for functionals using submartingales in reversed time instead of test martingales.
+We present case studies that illustrate how one builds \begin{itemize} \item[(A)] test martingales for composite nonparametric $\cP$ despite there being no common reference measure, \item[(B)] test \emph{super}martingales when no martingales exist, \item[(C)] e-processes when no supermartingales exist, and \item[(D)] confidence sequences (CSs) for functionals using \emph{reversed} submartingales instead of test martingales. \end{itemize} They are presented in an order that aids readability due to complexity of concepts, rather than (A) to (D) above.
+Many of the CSs have been implemented in C++ in the package \texttt{confseq}\footnote{https://github.com/gostevehoward/confseq}, with Python and R interfaces.